US to impose visas restrictions for pregnant women

 Regulating tourist visas for pregnant women is one way to get at the issue, but it raises questions about how officers would determine whether a woman is pregnant to begin with, and whether a woman could get turned away by border officers who suspect she may be just by looking at her.

-Consular officers right now aren’t told to ask during visa interviews whether a woman is pregnant or intends to become so.
+Consular officers don’t have the right to ask during visa interviews whether a woman is pregnant or intends to become so.
 But they would have to determine whether a visa applicant would be coming to the U.S. primarily to give birth.

 Birth tourism is a lucrative business in both the U.S. and abroad.
 American companies take out advertisements and charge up to $80,000 to facilitate the practice, offering hotel rooms and medical care.
 Many of the women travel from Russia and China to give birth in the U.S. The U.S. has been c racking down on the practice since before Trump took office.